 La Fondation Maeght is open to the public every day from 10 am until 7 pm during summer (July to August).
 For the rest of the year, opening hours start at 10 am until 6pm.
 You can enter the complex 30 minutes before closing time.

-Hike outside the ramparts of Saint-Paul de Vence.
+14. Hike outside the ramparts of Saint-Paul de Vence

-Hiking outside the ramparts will allow us to see and admire the walled city from afar and photograph it during golden hours.
+I recommend hiking outside the medieval city as it will allow us to see and admire the walled city from afar and photograph it during golden hours.
 Besides, hiking is good for our health!

 There are several hiking trails outside Saint-Paul de Vence but these two I think are more suitable for tourists planning to visit the town for a day or two: